-When Is a Package Considered Delivered?
+- When Is a Package Considered Delivered?

-What About Shipping Insurance?
+- What About Shipping Insurance?

-Insurance is often offered by carriers to the sellers, and buyers can often chose to purchase insurance or not while ordering their package.
+What About Shipping Insurance?Insurance is often offered by carriers to the sellers, and buyers can often chose to purchase insurance or not while ordering their package.
 No matter if the insurance originated from the carrier or seller, it often is the carrier who will insure the monetary amount of the package if there is an issue during delivery.

-If a package is stolen off of your porch, there are a number of steps you can take:
+What if My Package Goes Missing?If a package is stolen off of your porch, there are a number of steps you can take: